 πŸ—Ί️ Java Maps Explained: HashMap vs Hashtable vs ConcurrentHashMap

 HashMap is the standard, non-thread-safe map in Java.
-It allows null keys and values and provides fast lookups with O(1) average time complexity.
+Allows null keys/values and provides fast lookups (O(1) average).

 Map<String, Integer> map = new HashMap<>();